Hello, Python! print(“Xcalc”) with TKinter GUI Module

 As the program description in Help > About clearly states:

-Simple Calculator (xcalc) is a vanity Python project by Ebenezer Obasi (www.eobasi.com).
-It should enable you do basic calculation such as addition, subtraction, multiplication and division, but should it fail, just know it’s my first Python GUI program.
+Simple Calculator (xcalc) is a personal Python project by Ebenezer Obasi (www.eobasi.com).
+It is designed to facilitate basic calculations such as addition, subtraction, multiplication, and division.
+However, should it fail, just know it’s my first Python GUI program.

-Unlike most programming languages, leaning the basics of Python is unbelievably easy if you are new to programming in general.
-However, if you are coming from a different programming background like Java and C++, it becomes a bit tricky to unlearn your old habit of ending a line a with semi-colon.
-If this your case, I should warn you ahead:
+Unlike most programming languages, learning the basics of Python is unbelievably easy if you are new to programming in general.
+However, if you are transitioning from a different programming background, such as Java and C++, unlearning the old habit of ending a line with a semi-colon can be a bit tricky.
+If this is your case, I should warn you ahead:

 • In Python, new line indicates the end of the preceding statement.
 Commas may be used but only to separate statements on the same line.